trent-sears/startup_investment/README.md

 ![](images/feature_importances.png)

 ### Practical Use
-One possible practical use I see for this model would be an intial screen for firms interested in investing in companies that show the potential of being acquired.
+One possible practical use I see for this model would be an initial screen for firms interested in investing in companies that show the potential of being acquired.
 Then after this model identifies potential companies that will be acquired taking a deeper dive into specifics for the company.

 ### Conclusion
-In conclusion the biggest indicators of whether or not a company will be acquired for the different categories used as my predictors are seeking venture funding, the spread of days from founding to seeking funding, if the company is based in California and finally if they are a software company or not.
+In conclusion, the biggest indicators of whether or not a company will be acquired for the different categories used as my predictors are seeking venture funding, the spread of days from founding to seeking funding, if the company is based in California and finally if they are a software company or not.

 ## Areas Of Future Improvement
 * Try different class balancing techniques